-August is almost here, and it’s time for the 30 Day Exercise Challenge!
-Choosing a different challenge each month is an excellent way to stay motivated, break bad habits, and instill good habits.
+Here’s my story about what happened when I did a 30 Day Exercise Challenge.
+Choosing a different challenge each month is an excellent way to stay motivated.
+It is also a method to break bad habits and create good habits.

 Choosing a different 30 day challenge each month has the interesting side-effect of giving your months a bit of a theme-party flavor.
 (If theme parties aren’t your thing, I discuss other benefits of 30 day trials in my article 7 Simple Ways to Change Your Life.)

-When choosing a 30 day challenge, identify what you need to work on most in your life at this very moment, and don’t be afraid to face it.
+When choosing a 30 day challenge, identify what you need to work on most in your life right now.
+Then don’t be afraid to face it.

 A successful challenge might change your behavior long-term, so keep this in mind when choosing a trial.
-Ideally, a 30 day challenge should offer you benefits that improve your life, so something like giving up sugar might be more useful than finding a rock each day that matches your cat.
+Ideally, a 30 day challenge should offer you benefits that improve your life.
+Something like giving up sugar might be more useful than finding a rock each day that matches your cat.

 For August, I’m going to choose exercise because I haven’t been doing enough of it since my little girl was born.
 I use all the standard excuses as to why I don’t exercise enough, such as “too busy” or “too tired” but I know they are just excuses for not taking excellent care of my body.